basset/basset/docs/environmental-variables.md

 | `AMPQ_HOST` | RabbitMQ host (if you're not using SQS) |
 | `AMPQ_BUILD_QUEUE` | queue name to send tasks to (if you're not using SQS) |
 | `TOKEN` | should be a random generated key, used for communicating between web service and diff service (can be generated running `node commands/generate-secret.js` in the `express` folder) |
+| `PRIVATE_ASSETS` | set to 0 to use the s3 url for assets (requires the assets bucket policy to allow public access for `GetObject`, setting to 1 will use the basset web service to retrieve assets